 Black in Denver takes a critical look at identity.
 The portraits are of unique individuals, both locals and transplants.
 The background colors are as vibrant and varied as the community here.
 Each color repeats intentionally, representing our unity and interdependence.

 Series participants offer poignant, poetic, and revealing accounts of life in Denver, ranging from the importance of community building to taking up space in an ever-evolving city.
 As a whole, this series shows that Denver’s Black community fosters a culture of authenticity.

-Narkita’s work is inspired by the vision of a world where all people can be authentic expressions of themselves.
-She believes that photography has the power to capture the human soul of a person, and seen through the lens of those photographed and interviewed, Black in Denver supports and demonstrates the notion that blackness, and identity in general, is not a monolith.
-In a society where black people are often stereotyped and seen as homogenous, Narkita hopes to change the narrative and raise awareness about the power of being oneself.
+Black in Denver supports and demonstrates the notion that blackness, and identity in general, is not a monolith.
+In a society where Black people are often stereotyped and seen as homogenous, the artist hopes to change the narrative and raise awareness about the power of being one’s self.